 Responsive Design, Website Elements (hovering/link color), Plugins (analytics, tracking, ordering, product databases,

 5. But Does it Convert?

 Everyone loves a gorgeous web design… or do they?
 Not really.
 In reality, a pretty site looks great, but does it convert?
 Don’t be shallow.
 Focus on conversions rather than surface appearances.
 A website that converts works and can be refined through SEO techniques, big data analysis, and lead nurturing responses that hang onto potential customers.

 Search Engine Optimization, Big Data, Lead Nurturing, Email, and Response Automation

 Ready to get started on the perfect website design?

-Upgrade your web design for something fresh, and contact Revital Agency — a St. Petersburg web design, content marketing, social media management, and ecommerce web development agency.
+Upgrade your web design for something fresh, and contact Oyova — a St. Petersburg web design, content marketing, social media management, and eCommerce web development agency.